Samrawitgebremaryam/TF-IDF-Document-Retrieval-System/README.md

 - **TF-IDF Vectorization:** Transforms text data into numerical vectors, capturing the importance of terms within documents.
 - **Cosine Similarity Calculation:** Measures the similarity between the query vector and each document vector to assess relevance.
 - **Ranking and Retrieval:** Sorts documents based on their similarity scores and retrieves the top three most relevant ones for each query.
-- **User-Friendly Interface:** Allows users to input multiple queries and displays the top three relevant documents for each.

 ## Installation